Semantic-Org/Semantic-UI/src/README.md

 This file is used to configure which packaged theme each component should use.

-After renaming the file, you can import less files in two ways:

-To import all of Semantic UI:
+You can then import Semantic from your own LESS files:
 ```less
 /* Import all components */
 @import 'src/semantic';